-Figure 54: Difference in the seasonal share of non-atmospherically controlled (nAC) days [%] from CTRL for each perturbation modification case of the core-set.
+Figure 5: Difference in the seasonal share of non-atmospherically controlled (nAC) days [%] from CTRL for each modification case of the core-set.
 The center image is the CTRL case modified after Jach et al. (2020) (their Fig. 4g).
 The columns denote the temperature change and the rows the relative change in moisture.

-Analyzing the cases with individual modifications in temperature and moisture are were used to disentangle their respective impacts on different coupling variables.
+Analyzing the cases with individual modifications in temperature and moisture were used to disentangle their respective impacts on different coupling variables.
 Isolated temperature changes primarily influenced the coupling strength in northern Europe, where lower temperatures weaken the coupling over energy-limited regions - such as Scandinavia and over the Eastern European Plain.
-This happeneds in consequence of more early-morning profiles showing stable conditions.
-Conversely, a warming initiated a strengthening of the coupling (Fig. 5Fig.
-4h).
+This happened in consequence of more early-morning profiles showing stable conditions.
+Conversely, a warming initiated a strengthening of the coupling (Fig. 5h).
 The impact was smaller in southern Europe, and it switched sign.
-Lower temperatures reduced the humidity deficit, and thus, decreased the amount of days during which a low atmospheric moisture content inhibits inhibited convective precipitation.
+Lower temperatures reduced the humidity deficit, and thus, decreased the amount of days during which a low atmospheric moisture content inhibited convective precipitation.
 Moisture modifications had a larger impact in the south of the domain.
-While dryer conditions were favorable for the occurrence of feedback coupling days in the north, moister conditions were favorable in the south.
-The same spatial patterns occurred when the implemented modifications differed in sign (Fig. 5Fig.
-4c,g).
-Spatial patterns of impacts on the feedback-coupling variables are-were similar, and therefore, differences added up, leading to relatively high differences in the frequency of nAC-days (Fig. 5Fig.
-4c,g) and their partitioning in wet and dry advantages (Fig. 6Fig.
-5).
+While dryer conditions were favorable for the occurrence of coupling days in the north, moister conditions were favorable in the south.
+The same spatial patterns occurred when the implemented modifications differed in sign (Fig. 5c,g).
+Spatial patterns of impacts on the coupling variables were similar, and therefore, differences added up, leading to relatively high differences in the frequency of nAC-days (Fig. 5c,g) and their partitioning in wet and dry advantages (Fig. 6).
 Differences in the frequency of nAC-days reached up to 10% of the summer days.
 Nevertheless, following the argumentation that moisture scales positively with temperature, real-world temperature and moisture impacts are expected to counteract each other leading to weak net-effects.

-Figure 65: Composition of the non-atmospherically controlled days comprising wet soil advantage, dry soil advantage and transition zone days for all core-perturbation cases.
+Figure 6: Composition of the non-atmospherically controlled days comprising wet soil advantage, dry soil advantage and transition zone days for all core-modification cases.
 The columns denote the temperature change and the rows the relative change in moisture.

-The partitioning of nAC-days experienced some small shifts of up to $\pm 10\%$ between the categories (Fig. 6Fig.
-5).
-The predominance of the wet soil advantage in the north and of the transition zone around the Black Sea remains-remained unaffected.
-The spatial patterns of changes in wet soil advantage days closely followed that in nAC-days in most perturbation cases.
-A change in the partitioning predominantly occurred between wet soil advantage and transition in the cases with strong changes in relative humidity.
-The perturbation modifications initiated changes between wet soil advantage level 1 and 2, as well as transition zone level 1 and 2.
-None of the perturbation modification cases experienced to a considerable shift in location or a change in the predominant sign of feedbacks in compared to the 30 year average CTRL (Fig. 6Fig.
-5 and 7 and 6).
+The partitioning of nAC-days experienced some small shifts of up to $\pm 10\%$ between the categories (Fig. 6).
+The predominance of the wet soil advantage in the north and of the transition zone around the Black Sea remained unaffected.
+The spatial patterns of changes in wet soil advantage days closely followed that in nAC-days in most modification cases.
+A change in the partitioning predominantly occurred between wet soil advantage and transition zone days.
+Dryer and warmer conditions increased the frequency of transition zone days relative to the CTRL case, vice versa for moister and cooler conditions.
+Any modification case initiated a dominant dry soil advantage.

-Figure 76: Long-term classification of coupling regimes for the core-set perturbation modification cases.
+Figure 7: Long-term classification of coupling regimes for the core-set modification cases.
 The columns denote a temperature change and the rows a change in moisture.
 The center image is the CTRL case and modified after Jach et al. (2020) (their Fig. 3a).
 The columns denote the temperature change and the rows the relative change in moisture.